arctop/android-sdk/arctopSDK/README.md

 <details>
     <summary>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Android</summary>

-The service runs in its own process and not the calling application process, so some of the calls inside IArctopSdk.aidl are defined as _oneway_.
+The service runs in its own process and not the calling application process, so some of the calls inside _IArctopSdk.aidl_ are defined as _oneway_.
 This effectively creates an asynchronous call into the service process which returns immediately.
-The service reports results via the IArctopSdkListener.aidl interface.
+The service reports results via the _IArctopSdkListener.aidl_ interface.

 The **onSdkError(int errorCode, String message)** call is available for reporting errors back to the calling application.

 For more information on the AIDL interface, and calling IPC methods, visit the [Android Developer Guide](https://developer.android.com/guide/components/aidl#Calling).

-The callback interface is defined in [IArctopSdkListener.aidl](arctopSDK/src/main/aidl/io/arctop/IArctopSdkListener.aidl).
+The callback interface is defined in [_IArctopSdkListener.aidl_](https://github.com/arctop/android-sdk/blob/25fdc767f6f9ca0b1f5d33a6515bc7f954267566/arctopSDK/src/main/aidl/com/arctop/IArctopSdkListener.aidl).

 Note that this entire interface is defined as _oneway_ as all calls from the service work via a messaging thread, and do not wait for the listener to perform any actions before returning and notifying the next listener in line.